 Answer: The GTek 160r uses the same bolts, regulators, and solenoids as those found on GTek, but is all aluminum.
 The all-aluminum construction makes gun firing a little better.
 Aluminum helps to reduce some of the vibrations that occur when the gun targets and shots.
 Aluminum also changes the sound of the gun a little.
 Is it worth it?
 For me, the answer is no. Shooting is very similar, but feels better, but comes with an OLED screen.

 Therefore, expect the paint to have the same reliability, efficiency, and smoothness.
 The difference in shooting quality for me is not worth it.
-For an additional $ 250 on GTek’s 160R, I would like to buy a new hopper or save money and play more paintball.
+For an additional budget on GTek's 160R, I would like to buy a new hopper or save money and play more paintball.

-If you are the type of person who really needs or wants an OLED screen, the 160R is more attractive because it is only $ 150 higher than a GTek with an OLED display.
-The GTek 160R is the best paintball gun for under $ 800, even if the RSX Shocker price drops to $ 700.
-Choose 160R to feel lonely.
-I hope GTek 160R Review will help you best in knowing about its all related information before you buy it.
+If you are the type of person who really needs or wants an OLED screen, the 160R is more attractive because it is only a bit pricy than a GTek with an OLED display.
+I hope this Planet Eclipse GTek 160R Review will help you best in knowing about its all related information before you buy it.